MattCowgill/ggannotate/README.md

 Each of these options will launch a Shiny app.
 Choose what type of annotation you want, click to place it in the right place, and click ‘copy code’ to copy the annotation code to the clipboard.
-Then paste the copied code in your script and you’re done\!
+Then paste the copied code in your script and you’re done!

 You can adjust the size of the plot in the Shiny app so you can set it to be the same as your intended output.
 You can keep repeat the process